 Is Microdosing Safe?

-Rarely ever do people report having negative or adverse effects from a microdose.
+Rarely ever do people report having negative or adverse effects from microdosing mushrooms or other psychedelic drugs.
 Most find a renewed sense of living and a mental clarity that they haven’t experienced for a while.
 However, sometimes people experience a hallucinogenic effect if they take too high of a dose.

 Fatigue may come as a result of heightened neural activity and more life or physical activity.
 As mentioned, a tolerance may build after prolonged use.
 Taking intermittent breaks and reset weeks helps to combat this.